material-theme/gitkraken/README.md

 ## Getting updates

-Unfortunately, gitkraken doesn't provide a systematic way to get themes updates.
+Unfortunately, GitKraken doesn't provide a systematic way to get theme updates.
 The only thing you can do is manually checking for new releases and run the installation command again.

-⚠️ Running the command again will override your local version of the themes.
-If you did some modification like changing the default accent color, this command will restore the default values.
-You'll lose your changes. ⚠️
+⚠️ Running the command a second time will override your local themes.
+If you did some modification like changing the default accent color, this command will restore the default values and you'll lose your changes.